The best day trips from Bologna for food lovers

 Osteria del tempo perso

-In this restaurant full of jazz memorabilia you can have classics dishes like passatelli and some great variations like shrimps with pasta kataifi.
+In this restaurant full of jazz memorabilia you can have classic dishes like passatelli and some great variations like shrimp with pasta kataifi.

 osteriadeltempoperso.it